midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

 Other explored alternatives (and why they were discarded)
 ---------------------------------------------------------

-### Scenario 2: Produce DUST from cNIGHT tokens present during of registration
+### Scenario 2: Produce DUST from cNIGHT tokens present during registration

 The original requirements of Scenario 2 assumed, that when a cNIGHT owner registers their wallet, all of the cNIGHT tokens they already possess in their